 Each April in Clarendon County, Mother Nature puts on a show that's hard to beat.
 Azalea, wisteria, iris, tulips, geranium, roses, gladiola and more are in full bloom, making Clarendon County a visual treasure.

-The Striped Bass Festival, sponsored by McDonald’s, complemented the natural beauty of our area with fishing and cornhole tournaments, dances, pageant, a parade, boating events and a host of other activities.
+The Striped Bass Festival compliments the natural beauty of our area with a fishing tournament, dance, a parade, car show and a host of other activities.

 The 2018 Striped Bass Festival Pageant was held on Saturday, March 17th at Weldon Auditorium.
 Below are the 2018 Striped Bass Festival Queens.

 - Miss Striped Bass – Brianna Gabrielle Hill

 - Teen Miss Striped Bass – Emalee Winter Rogers

 - Young Miss Striped Bass – JaKaylyn Danielle Cooney

 - Little Miss Striped Bass – Emmersyn Ellen Hicks